datoptron/datoptron-website/_pages/mint.md

         <div class="col-xl-9 col-lg-9 col-md-12 right">
           <!-- content-->
           <p>
-           MINT participates in aggregation, digitization and technology-enabling projects & initiatives for digital cultural heritage [1].
+           MINT participates in aggregation, digitization and technology-enabling projects & initiatives for digital cultural heritage.
 These typically involve the design, implementation and execution of a metadata (and/or content) ingestion strategy, according to their respective domain(s) and scope, the participating institutions and, available resources and time.
 MINT services compose a web based platform that is employed from the first steps of such workflows, corresponding to the ingestion, mapping, transformation and enrichment of metadata records.
 According to the architecture, MINT implements a variety of remediation approaches for the resulting repository that allow for the storage, delivery, access and retrieval of metadata records.
 Deployment and integration also involve other systems and services, such as a portal and search engine, collection management and long term preservation systems, repositories etc.
            </p>

           <p>
           Interoperability is achieved through the use of well defined metadata models, and the alignment of the providers' records to their requirements.
 MINT uses a visual mapping editor for the XSL language to implement crosswalks to the reference metadata model.
-It is being used by a growing number of providers that align proprietary data structures to a variety of standard or aggregation- specific models, and in that way establish and maintain interoperability with aggregators and Europeana.
+It is being used by a growing number of providers that align proprietary data structures to a variety of standard or aggregation- specific models, and in that way establish and maintain interoperability with Content Providers and Europeana.
           </p>
           <h3>Key functionalities include:</h3>
           <ul>